-Democrat Abigail Spanberger’s bid for Virginia governor is putting to the test whether voters agree with President Trump’s assertion that “we have the best economy we’ve ever had.”
+Democrat Abigail Spanberger’s bid for Virginia governor is testing whether voters agree with President Trump’s assertion that “we have the best economy we’ve ever had.”

-Ms. Spanberger forcefully rejects that claim, linking widespread unease over the state’s slowing economy and rising cost of living to Trump policies — specifically, efforts to downsize the federal workforce, escalate trade conflicts, and curtail health care spending.
+Ms. Spanberger forcefully rejects the president’s claim.
+She links widespread unease over the state’s slowing economy and rising cost of living to Trump policies, specifically his efforts to downsize the federal workforce, escalate trade conflicts and curtail health care spending.

-Jesse Ferguson, a Democratic strategist with deep roots in Virginia politics, says Ms. Spanberger’s message in her race against Lt.
-Gov. Winsome Earle-Sears is striking a chord with voters because it reflects the everyday challenges they face.
+Jesse Ferguson, a Democratic strategist with deep roots in Virginia politics, said Ms. Spanberger’s message in her campaign against Lt.
+Gov. Winsome Earle-Sears strikes a chord with voters because it reflects their everyday challenges.

-He said it could offer Democrats a blueprint for the 2026 midterm elections, when Republicans will be fighting to hold their congressional majorities and defend their record on the Trump-era economy.
+He said the issue could offer Democrats a blueprint for the 2026 midterm elections, when Republicans will fight to hold their congressional majorities and defend their record on the Trump-era economy.

 “Trump is out there claiming it is the best economy ever, when no one believes that, and Sears is out there defending the damage that Trump is doing to people’s bottom line,” Mr. Ferguson said.
 “The more voters see the contrast, the worse it gets for Republicans because you can’t spin a grocery bill.”